 Over sixty Winona county residents crowded into the Winona City Hall on a recent brisk March Saturday morning to learn the “Seven Steps to a Solar Ready Home.”
-Because every dollar spend on energy efficiency reduces the size of a needed solar electric generating system energy, efficiency can actually reduce a homeowner’s cost for a solar system by three to five times.
+Because every dollar spent on energy efficiency reduces the size of a needed solar electric generating system energy, efficiency can actually reduce a homeowner’s cost for a solar system by three to five times.
 Getting ready for a solar system is all about energy efficiency!

 The event was a partnership of CERTs, Sustain Winona, and the Jefferson Center as the first of a number of events to raise awareness about energy and water use in the region.
 Networking with local solar electric system installers and local electric utilities (Xcel and MiEnergy) was also available at the event.